gnye8/ViralKnots/README.md

     ```

 4. in order to use arnie, you must also add the following lines to your bashrc file
-    - first, open your bashrc
+    - first, on sherlock, open your bashrc

     `nano ~/.bashrc`